Delexoo/Capes-PLUSPLUS/README.md

 • Only works for Minecraft version 1.8.9

-Feel free to checkout the source code for free on my GitHub: [https://github.com/Delexoo/Capes--/blob/main/Source%20Code]
+Feel free to checkout my other stuff [https://linktr.ee/delexo]

-Visit my linktree for more! https://linktr.ee/delexo